 STORY: Carla Gugino on Taming Schmidt as 'New Girl's' Sexually Aggressive Guest Star

-Getting such a meaty arc on New Girl, seeing her own series renewed for a second season and appearing in last summer's Magic Mike, Munn arguably is having the biggest year of her career.
-So it's a little bittersweet that the year ended with the cancelation of G4's Attack of the Show, the gamer talk show that launched Munn's career and made her one of the Internet's most-adored women.
+Getting such a meaty arc on New Girl, seeing her own series renewed for a second season and appearing in last summer's Magic Mike, Munn has arguably been having the biggest year of her career.
+So it's a little bitter sweet that the year ended with the cancelation of G4's Attack of the Show, the gamer talk show that launched Munn's career and made her one of the Internet's most-adored women.

 "Attack of the Show and G4 gave me everything, most notably the OMFG," Munn tells THR, referring to the double entendre nickname for The Olivia Munn Fan Group.
 "When I was on the show, we worked really hard to make it a place we wanted to go every day and to make content that we would want to watch.
 I miss doing it all the time, but when I left -- and when Kevin [Pereira] left -- it changed.
 I think it is time for it to end."